 Last Updated on

-In 2019, the dream of making passive income is bombarding you everywhere – Facebook Ads promising instant wealth, social influencers, YouTube ads with some shirtless guy in his garage talking about dropshipping.
+Today, the dream of making passive income bombards you everywhere – Facebook Ads promising instant wealth, social influencers, YouTube ads with some shirtless guy in his garage talking about dropshipping.
 It gets tiring.

 It’s true – the world is no longer the same one our parents grew up in.
-With digital opportunities sprouting up every day, we are lucky to live in a world with so many options to make money online.
+With digital opportunities sprouting up every day, we’re lucky to live in a world with so many options to make money online.

 And I’m not one to bathe you with false hope – it takes real work to get yourself to a point where you’re bringing in real, life-changing passive income.

 The internet is currently littered with a sea of misinformation when it comes to how to generate this revenue stream.
-Ecstatic bloggers are consuming piles of “theoretical” passive income ideas, yet these strategies miserably flop in real life when put into practice.
+Ecstatic bloggers are consuming piles of “theoretical” passive income ideas, yet these strategies miserably flop when put into practice.

-In this guide, I am going over the best passive income ideas and strategies that work in 2019.
+In this guide, I am going over the best passive income ideas and strategies that work this year.

 Not ideas from 2005, but plans on how to create a five-figure/month blog that launched just this year.